Lao PDR

 Under the Law on Independent Audit of 2014, the Ministry of Finance (MoF) is responsible for establishing a mandatory quality assurance (QA) review system for audits and audit firms in Laos.

-Based on LCPAA’s self-assessment, as of November 2019, the QA system in Laos aligns with the requirements of SMO 1.
+Based on LCPAA’s self-assessment in November 2019 the QA system in Laos aligns with the requirements of SMO 1.

 Current Status: Adopted